What size TV should I get?

 If the best size for your room is outside your budget, buy the biggest size TV you can find at an affordable price.
 Check out our comprehensive tv buying guide to find the best time to buy a tv.

 So what size TV did you buy?
-Did you buy a TV for watching movies, sports, or playing video games?
+Di you buy a Samsung, LG, or other brand?
+Did you buy a TV for watching movies, streaming videos, viewing live sports, or playing video games?
 Please share it with me in the comments below.